Why Every PMF Article You've Read Was Written for Someone Else

 Question 3: "Who else do you know that has this problem?"

 This isn't a referral ask.
 It's a segmentation question.
 If they immediately name specific people, it means the problem is visible in their world.
-If they pause and say "I'm not sure," the problem might be real but niche, or your user might not be deeply embedded in the community you're targeting.
+If they pause and say "I'm not sure," the problem might be niche, or your user might not be deeply embedded in the community you're targeting.
 Either way, the answer helps you decide where to find your next users.

 That's not how it works.
 PMF at 50 users is supposed to be ambiguous.
 You're early.
-The signals are faint.
+The patterns are faint.
 The question isn't "do I have PMF?"
 It's "am I getting warmer or colder?"

 The fix isn't to change everything at once.
 That just creates a new mess.
-The fix is to pick the most likely problem, change one thing, and see if the signals shift.
+The fix is to pick the most likely problem, change one thing, and see if the patterns shift.
 Then pick the next thing.
 Then the next.

 If you're somewhere in this process right now, that's exactly where you should be.
 Fifty users is not a failure.
 It's a starting position.
-The founders who find fit are the ones who stay curious about what those 50 people are actually doing, instead of wishing they had 5,000.
+The founders who find fit are the ones who stay curious about what those 50 people are doing, instead of wishing they had 5,000.

 The founders who find fit don't have more talent or better luck.
-They have more clarity about which thing is actually working, because they looked closely enough to tell.
+They have more clarity about which thing is working, because they looked closely enough to tell.